 Spread the word amongst friends and ask them to keep an eye out.
 If your bike is specialist or high value, think about spreading the word around local bike shops.

 Tweet the picture you have of your bike to your local police station and get friends and followers to retweet it, getting as much reach as possible.
-There are Twitter accounts specifically for locating stolen bikes, some local and some national, like Stolen Bike Alert UK (@SBAuk).
-You’ll be surprised at the support you get and you might even find it!
+You’ll be surprised at the support you get!

 To help decide upon on your living arrangements for next year, we’ve put together a short summary of some of the options available.

 This important decision will really impact your uni experience in one way or another and it’s not one to be rushed into!
 This article is here to get you thinking about what’s important to you and how who you choose could complement you.

 As winter approaches and the temperature drops, you might be looking for ways to save on your utility bills.
 Look no further!
 Jake from Save the Student gives us his expert advice.

 Cost, freedom and food shopping are just a few things you need to weigh up if you're thinking of bringing your car to uni.
 Here, two students give two different points of view, which may help you in making that all important decision!